mk-fg/python-onedrive/README.md

 Aforementioned "default paths" (like "my_documents") don't seem to work reliably with copy and move methods, unless resolved to folder_id proper.

-There are some handy special SkyDrive-related API URLs for stuff like quota and a list of recent changes.
+There's a "Recycle Bin" path in web interface, which I don't recall seeing any way to access, which keeps all removed files (for some limited time, presumably).
+Files removed through the API end up there as well.

-Errors can be returned for most ops, encoded as JSON in responses and have a human-readable "code" (like "resource_quota_exceeded") and descriptive "message".
+There are some handy special SkyDrive-related API URLs for stuff like quota, list of recent changes and a list of shared-with-me objects.

 Files have a lot of metadata attached to them, parsed from their contents (exif data for photos, office documents metadata, etc).